-If you ever wondered what can you do with your large amounts of oil resulted from cooking, now you have a solution.
+If you ever wondered what can you do with the large amounts of oil that resulted from cooking, now you have a solution.
 Collect it in containers and use the hot process to make your own soap with few ingredients.
 It’s perfectly safe for skin use, although the smell isn’t going to be as nice.
 However, you can use this soap to wash your clothes, carpets, or anything that needs cleaning.
 It’s dirt cheap, and while the quality isn’t going to be excellent, it’s quite decent.

-Homemade soap is healthier than the soaps you buy from the supermarket because of the quality of the ingredients you use and the lack of preserving agents and low quality ingredients that are used in the industry – you control what goes inside, so you know it’s good.
-You can also customize your soap to tweak its properties according on your needs, skin type and so on.
+Homemade soap is healthier than the soaps you buy from the supermarket because of the quality of the ingredients you use and the lack of preserving agents and low-quality ingredients that are used in the industry – you control what goes inside, so you know it’s good.
+You can also customize your soap to tweak its properties according on your needs, skin type, and so on.

 WARNING!
-The soap-making process can be a very fun science experiment to try at home, but be really careful with children, if they are involved and also be sure that you have all the safety equipment for them.
-Also for kids maybe is better to use the melt and pour method which is much more safer.
+The soap-making process can be a very fun science experiment to try at home, but be really careful with children, if they are involved, and also be sure that you have all the safety equipment for them.
+Also for kids maybe is better to use the melt-and-pour method which is much more safer.